jschwinger233/skbdump/README.md

 # Known Issues

-2. Currently the tool only supports capturing packets with maximum 1500 bytes.
+1. Currently the tool only supports capturing packets with maximum 1500 bytes in default mode.